 Looking up at the bright full moon looming overhead, Shep tried to remember as far back as he could.
-Resting all four of his tired paws, he sat on the large, grassy hill that overlooked the busy city below.
+Resting all four of his tired paws, he sat on the vast, grassy hill that overlooked the bustling city below.
 He wasn’t sure why, but there was nothing there.
 Part of his mind was missing…gone…lost.
-Why was it that he could not recall?
-Small pieces of his memory seemed to float by his mind, just out of reach, the same as how a dream taunts its waker throughout the day; feeding enough images to catch your interest, then snatching them away.
+Why couldn’t he recall anything?
+Small pieces of his memory seemed to float by his mind, just out of reach, the same as how a dream taunts its waker throughout the day, feeding enough images to catch your interest, then snatching them away.
 What happened to him, and why was he here?

 The city below illuminated a low glow into the sky and pleased Shep’s dark brown eyes.
 He continued to stare at the city below him before looking down at his clawless paws and wondering how he was to survive in this condition.
 It would be very difficult to try and catch prey without any claws.
 A cold breeze sent a chill down his spine as the temperature began to slowly decrease.
 He pulled in his big, bushy, black tail around himself and folded his light brown forelegs out before him.
 Curling up in a small ball of brown and black fur, he prepared himself for the cold night ahead.
 Still trying to remember anything of his past, he slowly drifted off into a deep sleep.

 As hunger started to command Shep’s mind, his senses began to heighten.
 He could…smell something.
 Food.
 Food.
 Food.
 It repeated itself many times and tugged at his mind.
 He could not remember the last time he had eaten.
 Opening his eyes and blinking many times, he let his wild instincts carry him away to find something to eat.
 It was early morning now.
 The grass below his paws was covered in a crisp mist of dew.
 The birds had not awakened yet, along with the sun.
 He ran stealthfully down the side of the hill and into the small woods bordering the city.
 His nose picked up a smell; the smell of meat.